azine/email-bundle/README.md

 https://github.com/symfony/SwiftmailerBundle

 ##### 2. Doctrine for notification spooling
-For spooling notifications, Notification-Objects (=&gt; Entity\Notification.php ) are stored in the database.
+For spooling notifications, Notification-Objects (=&gt;`Azine\EmailBundle\Entity\Notification`) are stored in the database.
 So far only doctrine-storage is implemented.

 ##### 3. FOSUserBundle
 In its current Version it depends on the FOSUserBundle, as it also "beautyfies" the mails sent from the